 This report takes a deep dive into the new results from Huntsville, examining the details of their implementation and the data.

-“This evidence continues to build confidence that the promising outcomes we have seen can be achieved more broadly,” Dr. Stephen Hannon, president of LENA, said.
+“This evidence continues to build confidence that the promising outcomes we have seen can be achieved more broadly,” Dr. Stephen Hannon, president and chief operating officer of LENA, said.
 “Significant gaps often emerge before children even arrive at kindergarten.
 These exciting longitudinal results show that building a focus on talking with children in the first three years of life will have a meaningful impact on their readiness to learn when they enter pre-K and kindergarten.”

 To learn more about how LENA supports parents and teachers in closing opportunity gaps for children, we invite you to join us for an informational webinar or apply for funding to launch a new LENA Start site.